KPI-Highload/YnotTube/services/user-management.md

 ## User Login

 Authenticates the user.
-The result of authentication is a short lived JWT `access_token`.

 The endpoint verifies that the account exists and that the password is correct.
 However, users can login only if they confirmed their email (`email_confirmed` is `true`).

+The result of authentication is a short-lived `access_token`.
+It's generated and saved to the external cache together with user id and expiration time.

 **Endpoint**: `POST /users/login`